Building a Worldclass Board for the Family Enterprise

 - New approaches for corporate governance in this turbulent age

 - Board’s role in integrating the next generation into the company, ownership, and onto the board

 COMPOSITION OF BOARDS

-- How to compose an effective board, and the different composition needs of different boards
+- How to compose an effective board, and different composition needs of different types of boards

 - Independent directors: recruiting, compensation, and getting the most value from them

 - Family directors: preparation, development, and getting the most value from them

 - Board succession